Application steps

 Make sure to check your program specific requirements below before submitting your University Graduate Application.

-School of the Arts applicants are asked to submit their personal statement/artist statement through the University Graduate Application.
+School of the Arts applicants are asked to submit a statement of intent through the University Graduate Application.

 Transcripts